Psychonauts 2 review — A journey into imagination

 Story time

-Most 3D platformers put their focus on mechanics, with story making up a minimal part of the equation.
+Most 3D platformers focus on mechanics, with story making up a minimal part of the equation.
 Narrative is much more important in Psychonauts 2.
 It’s the story of a young psychic named Raz and his attempt to join an agency of telekinetic agents.
-The game takes place right after the events of the VR experience Rhombus of Ruin, which itself took place right after the events of the first game.
+The game takes place right after the events of the VR experience Rhombus of Ruin, which itself took place right after the events of the original game.
 Don’t worry, a video at the start of Psychonauts 2 catches you up if it’s been too long for you to remember what happened in those other titles (or if you never got play the VR exclusive Rhombus of Ruin).

 Webinar